John Marshall: Career

-Upon joining the House of Delegates, Marshall aligned himself with members of the conservative Tidewater establishment such as James Monroe and Richard Henry Lee.
+where he aligned himself with members of the conservative Tidewater establishment, including James Monroe and Richard Henry Lee.
 With the backing of his influential father-in-law, Marshall was elected to the Council of State, becoming the youngest individual up to that point to serve on the council.
 In 1785, Marshall took up the additional office of Recorder of the Richmond City Hustings Court.
 Meanwhile, Marshall sought to build up his own legal practice, a difficult proposition during a time of economic recession.
 In 1786, he purchased the law practice of his cousin, Edmund Randolph, after the latter was elected Governor of Virginia.
 Marshall gained a reputation as a talented attorney practicing in the state capital of Richmond, and he took on a wide array of cases.
 He represented the heirs of Lord Fairfax in Hite v.
 Fairfax (1786), an important case involving a large tract of land in the Northern Neck of Virginia.

 Under the Articles of Confederation, the United States during the 1780s was a confederation of sovereign states with a weak national government that had little or no effective power to impose tariffs, regulate interstate commerce, or enforce laws.
 Influenced by Shays' Rebellion and the powerlessness of the Congress of the Confederation, Marshall came to believe in the necessity of a new governing structure that would replace the powerless national government established by the Articles of Confederation.
-He strongly favored ratification of the new constitution proposed by the Philadelphia Convention, as it provided for a much stronger federal government.
+He strongly favored ratification of the new constitution proposed by the Philadelphia Convention in Philadelphia, since it provided for a much stronger federal government.
 Marshall was elected to the 1788 Virginia Ratifying Convention, where he worked with James Madison to convince other delegates to ratify the new constitution.
 After a long debate, proponents of ratification emerged victorious, as the convention voted 89 to 79 to ratify the constitution.